gar6920/3D-AI-GAME/memory bank/selection_implementation_plan.md

 - In `BaseRoom.handleSelect`, for each selected entity, lookup its action metadata and filter by evaluating `condition(entity, player)` before including it in `selection_info`.

 ### Step 4: Client UI for Actions & Action Execution Flow
-- Extend the PlayerUI to display a context-sensitive panel showing selected entities’ info and available actions.
+- Extend the PlayerUI to display a context-sensitive panel showing selected entities' info and available actions.
 - When the player chooses an action, send an `entity_action` message to the server (with entity ID, action type, and parameters).
 - The server processes the action, updates state, and broadcasts changes as needed.